amarno/api-docs/source/index.html.md

 Welcome to the Drip API!
 The REST API communicates exclusively in JSON over SSL (HTTPS).
 All endpoint URLs begin with `https://api.getdrip.com/`.
 Additionally, the REST API requires the use of a client which supports [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication).

 Parameters must be serialized in JSON and passed in the request body (not in the query string or form parameters).
-This API is modeled after earlier versions of the [JSON API](http://jsonapi.org/) specification.

-It is recommended that you use the media type designation of `application/vnd.api+json`, although we will accept a media type designation of `application/json`.
+You should use the media type designation of `application/json`.